TO TOP

 Lilith Laflör, B. Sc.

-Lilith Laflör is a student assistant for Jun.-Prof. Dr. Marcella Woud and a Bachelor's graduate from Heinrich-Heine-University Düsseldorf.
+Lilith Laflör is a student assistant for Prof. Dr. Marcella Woud and a Bachelor's graduate from Heinrich-Heine-University Düsseldorf.
 After her last position as an assistant in neuropsychological rehabilitation, she is now focusing on the clinical field of psychology.
 In her Bachelor's thesis, she focused on interpretation bias in the context of depressed mood and social anxiety.

-Svantje Schiemann, B. Sc.
+Helene Struve, B. Sc.

-Alumni
+Alumni (Bochum)

 Julia Groenwald